cmc333333/forensics-thesis-code/README.md

 To execute, run the make file, then step through honeynet.v with Coq.

-For more details see formalized-forensics.pdf, an in-progress paper written to accompany this code.
+For more details see formalized-forensics.pdf, a paper written to accompany this code.